 A wired network has some disadvantages when compared to a wireless network.
 The biggest disadvantage is that your device is tethered to a router.
 The most common wired networks use cables connected at one end to an Ethernet port on the network router and at the other end to a computer or other device.

 Previously it was thought that wired networks were faster and more secure than wireless networks.
-But continual enhancements to wireless network technology and Wi-Fi networking standards have eroded speed and security differences between wired and wireless networks.
+But continual enhancements to wireless network technology such as the Wi-Fi 6 networking standard have eroded speed and security differences between wired and wireless networks.

 Businesses can experience many benefits from a Cisco wireless network, including: